kaazing/gateway/doc/admin-reference/r_conf_service.md

 #### Example

-The following example shows a ${gateway.cap} with a `balancer` service and an Echo service that contains a `balance` element.
+The following example shows a Gateway with a `balancer` service and an Echo service that contains a `balance` element.
 Note that the `accept` URI in the `balancer` service matches the `balance` URI in the Echo service.

 **Balancer Service**